Accudio/alistair-shepherd/src/writing/cead-consent.md

 As I mentioned earlier, some scripts like Google Analytics offer a method to opt out.
 This still isn't ideal as you're loading a tracking script and then checking if you're allowed to run it, but it at least gives you some control.

-However that is the only tracking script I have come across that allows a way to opt out.
-Pretty much all other scripts will happily run as soon as they load, without regard for consequences.
-Even if they did have methods to opt-out, it would be individual for each service and be a nightmare to manage.
+However that one of few tracking scripts I have come across that allows a way to opt out.
+Lots of other scripts will happily run as soon as they load, without regard for consequences.
+Even those that do have methods to opt-out, may be individual for each service and be a nightmare to manage.

-Developers can deal with this by dynamically adding scripts under certain conditions, but clients will want to add their own and often have no consideration for the consequences.
+Developers can deal with this by dynamically adding scripts under certain conditions, but clients will want to add their own and may not consider the consequences.

 As developers we're left in a difficult position.
 Laws require that tracking can be opt-out, but we have no way to do so.